Adult beetle is metallic green and about 1/2-inch long.

 It is very likely that many, if not most, North American ash trees will fall victim to EAB.
 Replacing these trees with a variety of other suitable tree species will ensure that our urban forests will continue to thrive.

-Emerald Ash Borer (EAB) threatens all native Ash trees in North America.
+Emerald Ash Borer (EAB) threatens native Ash trees in North America.
 Since its introduction in 2002, this invasive insect pest is currently spreading across the Eastern U.S. and Canada.
-Infested Ash trees suffer 100% mortality.
+While all native ash trees are susceptible to EAB-caused mortality, there is evidence that some individual species may be more resilient, especially healthy blue ash growing on good sites.

 D-shaped 1/8-inch exit holes are unique to this family of insects.